 To perform a burpee with a push-up, instead of only getting into a push-up position, perform a full regular or Hindu style push-up.

-Bodyweight exercises are a lot more than the perfect conditioning tool for prisoners.
+Bodyweight exercises are a lot more than the perfect conditioning tool for prisoners in their prison workout.
 Including bodyweight exercises in any training program can be a great way to break from the regular weight training routine and challenge yourself even further, since they are incredibly effective for building muscle and melting excess fat, while improving balance, flexibility and strength.

 So instead of spending any more time on steady-state cardio, enter the vast world of bodyweight exercises and their ever-growing variants, and we guarantee you that the results will be beyond your belief!